 Work Related Injury.
-In the event a patrol officer is injured on duty, that may not allow them to perform their normal duties, and at the request of the City's Worker Compensation Insurer, the Employer may grant said patrol officer Light Duty until such time as the patrol officer is able to return to Full Duty.
+In the event a corporal or sergeant is injured on duty, that may not allow them to perform their normal duties, and at the request of the City's Worker Compensation Insurer, the Employer may grant said officer Light Duty until such time as the officer is able to return to Full Duty.

-For work related Light Duty status, the patrol officer shall receive their normal compensation.
-Patrol officers placed on Light Duty may perform duties that are related to their job qualifications and functions and are within their assigned department or may be assigned to other areas dependent upon the physical capabilities or limitation of the patrol officer.
+For work related Light Duty status, the corporal or sergeant shall receive their normal compensation.
+Corporals or sergeants placed on Light Duty may perform duties that are related to their job qualifications and functions and are within their assigned department or may be assigned to other areas dependent upon the physical capabilities or limitation of the officer.

 Return to Full Duty.
-The patrol officer may return to Full Duty upon release from the treating medical care professional.
+The corporal or sergeant may return to Full Duty upon release from the treating medical care professional.